admazzola/web3keypass-docs/index.md

   * A Quantity of Passes to Distribute
   * A Price for a Pass (in Ether)

 Once you create a new Keypass, anyone with an Ethereum account can purchase a token from you which represents a proof of payment, like a receipt.
 You will receive their payment in the Ethereum account you used to create the Keypass.
+Then, any web services can check the user's token balance and grant or prevent access based on token ownership.
+This just requires a connection to the Ethereum blockchain.

 [Visit Web3Keypass.com](https://www.web3keypass.com)